mmarcon/jhere/README.md

 That's it.
 All the documentation is available at [jhere.net/docs.html](http://jhere.net/docs.html).

 ### Playground
-Because [@thingsinjars](http://twitter.com/thingsinjars) is awesome **jHERE** has a playground, where you can go and experiment with the API, make cool maps, save the result as a Gist and share it with the world.
+Because [@thingsinjars](http://twitter.com/thingsinjars) is awesome **jHERE** has [a playground](http://bin.jhere.net), where you can go and experiment with the API, make cool maps, save the result as a Gist and share it with the world.

-## Contributing
+## Contribute

 Feel free to submit pull requests and report the issues you may find when using the plugin.